Allyship is everyone’s duty—minority or not. But how can you be a good ally and what impact does it make?

 We found it very interesting to hear from such different people how diversity is important in the workplace and how it helps to generate a welcoming environment and eventually benefits companies and performance.

 I would highlight the diversity of the panel, both in age, gender, sectors, and experience, which provided a very interesting point of view to the conversation.
 All panelists contributed with their own perspectives and ideas to empower ourselves inside and outside our work environment.

 I think these types of events are important and necessary, motivating and inspiring.
 They help us exchange thoughts to better understand what companies and their people are doing to bring gradual, yet real change to society in order to accept and embrace diversity as something positive and natural.

 Allyship is equivalent to progress, to community, to leadership.
 6 out of 10 LGBTQ+ people feel forced to go back into the closet at work in Spain.
 This shows the dire need to effect cultural change in the Spanish workplace.

 This responsibility lies not only with the minority, but with all of us.

 Learn more about what IE’s Out & Allies Club is up to here.

 Eddie Carrillo is from San Diego, California.
 He got his bachelor’s degree in economics from UC San Diego and is now pursuing the Master in Digital Marketing at IE HST.
 He’s a marathon runner, a writer, and spends a lot of time listening to music.
-Connect with him on Instagram @eddielouis or send him an email at email@example.com.
+Connect with him on Instagram, LinkedIn, or via email.